cran/sos/README.md

 ```

 The `print` method for an object of class `findFn`, like `PL`, opens two
-taps in the default browser: The first has links to individual help
+tabs in the default browser: The first has links to individual help
 pages sorted by package.
 The second is a package summary.

 The current version of `sos` extracts some information only from